Competitor Analysis case study shows how we increased certainty for a brand

 Week by week, you will read true stories.
 Created from our Competitive Intelligence work.
 You’ll meet the clients and people using our insight.
 To build more and better business.
-What did they know, what did they want to know, what did they learn, and when would you do in a similar situation?
-This Competitor Analysis case study shows how we increased certainty for a brand.
+What did they know, what did they want to know, what did they learn, and what would you do in a similar situation?
+This case study shows how we increased certainty for a brand.
 And it explains how easy it is to take competitors for granted.

 You know how

 You know how you have a competitor with an excellent reputation?
-And annoyingly they also provide great products?
+And annoyingly, they also provide great products.
 Luckily, they haven’t put much effort into your key markets.
 So, you are not too worried about them.
 Then the name of the business starts popping up.
 Your sales teams are complaining about them.
 And they have ramped up their efforts on your key accounts.

 This situation was happening with one of our clients.
 Steeped in tradition and leaders in sustainability.
 With a track record of using Competitive Intelligence.